scientificcomputing/phd-retreat-190324/docs/recording-computations.md

 ---

-## Creating a workflow for pushing the docker image'
+## Creating a workflow for pushing the docker image

 - Do exercise 7